 Q- What are POTS lines?

-A- POTS lines are the old analog telephone lines.
-POTS stands for Plain Old Telephone Service, which is the old, constant current, analog telephone line that is run into residential and business buildings.
-It consists of a single, twisted pair of wires.
+A- POTS lines are analog telephone lines.
+POTS stands for Plain Old Telephone Service, which are constant current, analog telephone lines that run into residential and business buildings.
+It consists of a single, twisted pair of wires, and is extremely robust in operation.
+No power is ever required to call out or receive calls on analog phone lines.
+In emergency situations, like power outages caused by wildfires, earthquakes, or other natural disasters, analog phone lines continue to operate, so they are often used for emergency dialing services.

 Q- Do businesses still use POTS lines, and why do they need them?

-A- Up until a few years ago, almost all businesses utilized POTS lines and a PBX switch for the office.
+A- Up until recently, almost all businesses utilized POTS lines for the office.
 Now voice over the network, or VOIP, has taken over most installations.
-But POTS lines have one feature that VOIP phones lack…..location information.
-When a customer dialed an emergency 911 call, the old POTS lines automatically transmited the calling party’s location to emergency responders, helping to direct them to the place of the call.
-This service does not exist for VOIP telephones, therefore businesses usually keep a couple POTS lines installed, and route emergency calls to those for automatic location identification.
+But POTS lines have several features that VOIP phones lack….. robust no-power operation and vital caller location reporting.
+When a customer dials an emergency 911 call, these analog lines automatically transmit the calling party’s location to emergency responders, helping to direct them to the place of the call.
+This service does not exist for VOIP telephones, therefore businesses usually keep some POTS lines installed and route emergency calls through those for automatic location identification.
 This location reporting is vital for first responders and emergency dispatch centers.

 Q- How does POTTR report errors or status?